 We have some really good news here…The Observatory is FREE TO ALL!… Sort off.

-- Planetarium Shows: $7 Adult, $5 Students and $3 for kids over 5 (Kids under 5 are only permitted to the first show of the day.
+- Planetarium Shows: $10 Adult, $8 for Students, and $6 for kids over 5 (Kids under 5 are only permitted to the first show of the day.

 - Parking: $4 per hour in the Observatory carpark.
-You can park on the side roads where permitted but there is still a charge.
+You can park on the side roads where permitted but there is still a charge of $1 per hour.

 Obviously, you can drive up to the Observatory, Parking is pretty plentiful but it does get very busy even when the observatory is closed but you should get a spot if you are patient.
 On very busy days it may be advisable to avoid driving and get the shuttle bus.

 Ladottransit offer a low-cost shuttle bus that runs every 20 minutes until 10 PM every day from Hollywood.
 There are multiple stops along the way starting at the Vermont / Sunset Redline Metro stop.
 The prices are, well, ridiculously cheap.
 So cheap we wonder why they bother but a cash fare is a staggering $0.50cents.
 Compared to $4 per hour parking it’s a bargain and could save a fair bit of faff.
 If you are in Hollywood chances are you have already shelled out for some parking so just jump on the bus instead of moving the car.

 There is free parking at the Greek Theatre and from there you can take one of the Hiking trails up to the observatory.
 We don’t really recommend this unless you actually want to enjoy the Hike.
 The walk is pretty steep and offroad but it’s a lovely hike with stunning views and very rewarding.
 Obviously, the hike back is much much easier!